What’s Ultrasound Therapy in Physiotherapy? Effect, Indication, Contraindication

 • Two different forms of ultrasound frequency are used for therapy: 1 MHz and 3 MHz.

-UST, or Ultrasonic therapy, is a physiotherapy treatment that uses sound waves to heat internal tissues for pain relief and healing.
+Ultrasound therapy or therapeutic Ultrasound is a physiotherapy treatment that uses sound waves to heat internal tissues for pain relief and healing.
 This treatment is effective for ligaments, tendons, muscles, and joints.

 A person who first encounters therapeutic ultrasound in our clinic often asks me out of curiosity, “What can you see about me on your machine?.”